Analysis of clinical trials: Multiple imputation methods

 The National Academy of Sciences advisory panel instead recommended methods that provide valid type I error rates under explicitly stated assumptions taking missing data status into account, and the use of multiple imputation methods based on all the data available in the model.
 It recommended more widespread use of Bootstrap and Generalized estimating equation methods whenever the assumptions underlying them, such as Missing at Random for GEE methods, can be justified.
 It advised collecting auxiliary data believed to be associated with dropouts to provide more robust and reliable models, collecting information about reason for drop-out; and, if possible, following up on drop-outs and obtaining efficacy outcome data.
 Finally, it recommended sensitivity analyses as part of clinical trial reporting to assess the sensitivity of the results to the assumptions about the missing data mechanism.

 While the methods recommended by the National Academy of Science report are more recently developed, more robust, and will work under a wider variety of conditions than single-imputation methods like LOCF, no known method for handling missing data is valid under all conditions.
 As the 1998 International Conference on Harmonization E9 Guidance on Statisticial Principles for Clinical Trials noted, "Unfortunately, no universally applicable methods of handling missing values can be recommended."
 Expert statistical and medical judgment must select the method most appropriate to the particularly trial conditions of the available imperfect techniques, depending on the particular trial's goals, endpoints, statistical methods, and context.

+Estimands

+To promote better consistency between a trial's objective and analysis methods, addendum to the ICH E9 guidance on statistical principles for clinical trials (ICH E9(R1)) describes a framework for using estimands; an estimand is a clear description of the treatment effect a trial aims to quantify.
+According to the ICH E9(R1) addendum, defining an estimand involves detailing the following five attributes: (i) population of patients; (ii) treatment conditions; (iii) the endpoint; (iv) the summary measure; and (v) how intercurrent events are handle.

+There has been a growing recognition in literature that different analysis methods can be used to target different estimands.
+It is therefore important to consider analysis methods that target the chosen estimand and assess if these methods have the most realistic assumptions given the trial’s setting.
+A tutorial paper on how to implement the estimand framework is available.